Carpenter bee: Behavior

 Carpenter bees make nests by tunneling into wood, bamboo, and similar hard plant material such as peduncles, usually dead.
 They vibrate their bodies as they rasp their mandibles against hardwood, each nest having a single entrance which may have many adjacent tunnels.
 The entrance is often a perfectly circular hole measuring about 16 mm on the underside of a beam, bench, or tree limb.
 Carpenter bees do not eat wood; they discard the bits of wood, or reuse particles to build partitions between cells.
 The tunnel functions as a nursery for brood and storage for the pollen/nectar upon which the brood subsists.
 The provision masses of some species are among the most complex in shape of any group of bees; whereas most bees fill their brood cells with a soupy mass and others form simple spheroidal pollen masses, Xylocopa species form elongated and carefully sculpted masses that have several projections which keep the bulk of the mass from coming into contact with the cell walls, sometimes resembling an irregular caltrop.
 The eggs are very large relative to the size of the female, and are some of the largest eggs among all insects.
 Carpenter bees can be timber pests, and cause substantial damage to wood if infestations go undetected for several years.

 Two very different mating systems appear to be common in carpenter bees, and often this can be determined simply by examining specimens of the males of any given species.
 Species in which the males have large eyes are characterized by a mating system where the males either search for females by patrolling, or by hovering and waiting for passing females, which they then pursue.
 In the other mating system, the males often have very small heads, but a large, hypertrophied glandular reservoir in the mesosoma releases pheromones into the airstream behind the male while it flies or hovers.
 The pheromone advertises the presence of the male to females.

-Male bees often are seen hovering near nests and will approach nearby animals.
+Male bees are often seen hovering near nests and will approach nearby animals.
 However, males are harmless, since they do not have a stinger.
 Female carpenter bees are capable of stinging, but they are docile and rarely sting unless caught in the hand or otherwise directly provoked.